Transcript: Views, Kamma, Judgment

 Judgement, why do we do it?
 I don’t know.
 We grow up in a culture where it’s the normal thing to do.

 It’s like that joke.
 It’s kind of a joke.
 I guess you’d call it a story, of the Dalai Lama and a westerner.
-The westerner asks him, “what do you do about self hate?”
+The westerner asks him, “What do you do about self hate?”
 And the translator can’t get the point across to the Dalai Lama.

 The Dalai Lama is going back and forth.
-The translator is like, “what are you talking about?”
-Finally the translator says, “well, this person hates themselves.
+The translator is like, “What are you talking about?”
+Finally the translator says, “Well, this person hates themselves.
 They find themselves judging themselves.”

 And the Dalai Lama, his face goes pale and he’s like, “Oh, don’t do that.
 Oh, no, no. That’s so awful.
 Don’t do that.”